-f.
-Attendance of Parties
+6. Attendance of Parties

-The Respondent and Complainant may remain present throughout the hearing, with the exception of Hearing Panel deliberations.
-If the Respondent elects not to attend the hearing, the Sexual Misconduct, Relationship Violence, and Stalking Hearing Panel will make a determination in the absence of the Respondent.
-The Complainant is not required to be present at the Hearing Panel as a prerequisite to proceeding with a hearing.
+The Respondent and Complainant may remain present throughout the hearing, with the exception of the Administrative Hearing Officer deliberations.
+If the Respondent elects not to attend the hearing, the Administrative Hearing Officer will make a determination of responsibility and recommendation on sanction(s) in the absence of the Respondent.
+The Complainant is not required to be present at the hearing as a prerequisite to proceeding with a hearing.